Jesuits in the United States: Missions to the Indians

-History
+Early American history (18th to 19th centuries)

-It was a crime for Jesuits to enter colonial Massachusetts, but none were known to be present there.
+It was a crime for Jesuits to enter Colonial Massachusetts, but none were known to be present there.
 There were about two dozen Jesuits in the Thirteen Colonies in 1760, and they kept a low profile.

-Former Jesuit John Carroll (1735–1815) became the first Catholic bishop in the young republic.
-He founded Georgetown University in 1789, and it remains a pre-eminent Jesuit school.
+Jesuit John Carroll (1735–1815), who was technically unaffiliated due to the Suppression of the Society of Jesus, became the first Catholic bishop in the young republic, which prevented him from officially rejoining the order when it was reestablished in 1814.
+He founded Georgetown College in 1789, and it remains a pre-eminent Jesuit school.

 Stephen Larigaudelle Dubuisson, S.J.
 (1786–1864) was sent by the Jesuits from France to the United States in 1816–1826.
 He served in several parishes and colleges in the Maryland-Pennsylvania area, the center of Catholicism in the new nation.
 He was not a success as the head of Georgetown College, but otherwise was highly energetic and generally successful.
 In 1826 he was recalled to Rome, where he became effectively in charge of all Jesuits in the United States, as the advisor on American affairs to the head of the Society.
 He handled fund-raising, appointments, and setting general policies.